metz-i/test-9-2-23/README.md

 # INTRODUCTION
--using JS methods and functions to create a deck of cards and draw some
+-using `this` and destructuring to create a deck of cards and draw some